 Myelin insulates and surrounds the core of a nerve fiber, or axon.
 When damage occurs in the axon, it hinders how signals move along nerves.
 MS also causes the nerves themselves to degenerate.
 This can affect movement, speech, and thought processes.

 Nearly one million people in the United States currently live with MS, according to the National MS Society.
-The National Institutes of Neurological Diseases and Stroke estimate that 250,000–350,000 people in the U.S. have MS, but they note that it is difficult to know exactly how many there are.
+The National Institutes of Neurological Diseases and Stroke (NINDS) estimate that

 In this article, we look at the impact of living with MS and how to manage the condition.